Diana (Bryan Adams song): Background

 The song was written in March 1984 in Vancouver, British Columbia, Canada.
 It was intended as a light, comedic song about the wedding of Charles, Prince of Wales and Lady Diana Spencer.
 The song was not included on Adams' Reckless album because Adams was worried about offending the royal couple.
 Nevertheless, the song was later released as a B-side on the single "Heaven", and was also included on the 1988 compilation Hits on Fire, released in Japan.

 Lyrics

 The lyrics of the song admire Diana, a celebrity who the narrator first saw in a magazine, then later on TV.
 The narrator professes his love for Diana, and indicates that her current husband (never mentioned by name) is not good enough for her.
-The narrator begs Diana to leave her husband, indicating that she wouldn't have to be part of the "social scene" if she were with him.
+The narrator begs Diana to leave her husband, indicating that she would not have to be part of the "social scene" if she were with him.

 Though the song is assumed to be about Diana and Prince Charles, the song never explicitly identifies the characters as such.
 Furthermore, it is never mentioned what Diana does (other than being a well-known celebrity), nor is Charles mentioned by name or title.
 A royal connection is made, though, in that Diana is identified by the narrator as "the queen of all my dreams".